MustaphaMiah/Revision-/NOTES.md

   console.log(param1, param2);
 }
 Then we can call testFun: testFun("Hello", "World"); We have passed two arguments, "Hello" and "World".
 Inside the function, param1 will equal "Hello" and param2 will equal "World".
 Note that you could call testFun again with different arguments and the parameters would take on the value of the new arguments.

+#### Global Scope and Functions
+In JavaScript, scope refers to the visibility of variables.
+Variables which are defined outside of a function block have Global scope.
+This means, they can be seen everywhere in your JavaScript code.

+Variables which are used without the var keyword are automatically created in the global scope.
+This can create unintended consequences elsewhere in your code or when running a function again.
+You should always declare your variables with var.